Phone: (651) 284-5012 or or 1-800-657-3944

 This program is responsible for registration and inspection of boilers and pressure vessels based on size and usage.
 Minnesota Statutes Sections 326B.93 through 326B.998 and Minnesota Rules Chapter 5225 are administered by this program.
 This program was established more than 100 years ago.

-Minnesota's Manufactured Housing program has been in effect since 1972 and HUD's Manufactured Housing program since 1976.
+Minnesota's Manufactured Housing Program has been in effect since 1972 and HUD's Manufactured Housing Program since 1976.
 Responsibilities include enforcing Minnesota Rules Chapter 1350 and HUD's Code of Federal Regulations.

 Minnesota's Prefabricated Buildings Program has been in effect since 1972.
 Responsibilities include enforcing Minnesota Rules Chapter 1360.
 These are single family dwellings and utility buildings (as defined by building codes) that are usually constructed by lumberyards, trade schools or shop classes.

-Industrialized Modular Buildings
+Industrialized Modular Building Program

 The Industrialized Modular Building Program has been in effect since 1993.
 Responsibilities include enforcing Minnesota Rules Chapter 1361.